-Compare the methods to trigger workflow within SuprSend
+Compare the methods to trigger workflow within SuprSend.

 Event-streaming is a loosely coupled SuprSend Integration where you can publish events to your event bus in a pub-sub model and build associated workflows within SuprSend.
 Whenever a notification needs to be sent, your system simply pushes an event containing the necessary data, while SuprSend handles all processing—such as determining which user to notify, fetching user profile and their preferences and computing target channels.
 This approach is ideal for notifications triggered in response to user-initiated actions.